ankitchak/Assignment_1/README.md

 TensorFlow is an open source software library for numerical computation using data flow graphs.
 The graph nodes represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) that flow between them.
 This flexible architecture enables you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device without rewriting code.
 TensorFlow also includes TensorBoard, a data visualization toolkit.

-We are using tensorflow to get the postion.
+## We are using tensorflow to get the updated postion when realtive distace less than 0.1 unit.

 ## Update Equations: